-FORP -- fantasy points over replacement player -- is the difference between a player's actual fantasy point total (FF Pts) and his OFP (or expected total).
+FORP -- fantasy points over replacement player -- is the difference between a player's actual fantasy point total (FF points) and his OFP (or expected total).

 Rushing attempts: No change

-Rushing yardage: Rush attempts multiplied by a rusher's expected yardage based on in-box defenders
+Rushing yardage: Rush attempts multiplied by a rusher's expected yardage based on position and rush direction

 Rushing touchdowns: Rushing OTD